fahmirzl/book-api/README.md

 ## 🚀 Feature

-- CRUD operations for Books, Categories, and Users
+- CRUD operations for Books, and Categories
 - Input validation
 - Connection to PostgreSQL
 - Structured JSON responses